sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

 This example shows, how we can handle conditions of invocation.
-Character `_` means any value, sometime it is needed to
+Character `_` means any value.
+Sometimes it is needed to
-specify of type, then we have to use key word `as`.
-We can specify inclusive range of invocation using round backers.
-We
+specify of type, then we have to use the keyword `as`.
+We can specify an inclusive range of invocation using round
+brackets.
-can also specify custom condition how input of a method should look like.
-One note here, in example above Spock removes
+It is also possible to specify custom conditions, and how the input of a method should look like.
+One note here, in the
+example above
-invocation after each usage, so we can't use all conditions in one feature
+Spock removes invocation after each usage, so we can't use all showed conditions in one feature method.
-method.

 ### Why You should use it

-This framework provides all the features that can be found in JUnit, but it delivers in more accessible and readable
+This framework provides all the features that can be found in JUnit, but it delivers in a more accessible and readable
 way.
-It works perfectly in data driven tests, and it works straight away in projects that are written in one of JVM
+It works perfectly in data-driven tests, and it runs straight away in projects that are written in one of JVM
-language.
+languages.
 For more details check Spock [documentation](https://spockframework.org/spock/docs/2.3/all_in_one.html).

 # Instancio

 ### Introduction

-One of the first thing, while creating tests, is preparing data.
-This part is crucial, because without it, we can't test
+One of the first things, while creating tests, is preparing data.
+This part is crucial because, without it, we can't
+test
 anything.
-Unfortunately this huge part creates, a lot of boilerplate code.
-It is common to see huge amount of help
+Unfortunately, this part creates, a lot of boilerplate code.
+It is common to see a huge amount of helper
-methods or even classes that are designed only for providing generated object for test purposes.
-Consider this two
+methods or even classes that are designed only for providing a generated object for test purposes.
+Consider these two
 classes:

 ```java